-- The more common manifestations of sarcoidosis, such as in the lung, eye and skin
+- Common manifestations of sarcoidosis, such as in the lung, eye and skin

-- The less common manifestations, including the brain, heart, liver, bone and kidney
+- Less common manifestations, including the brain, heart, liver, bone and kidney

 Please reach out to the clinic at firstname.lastname@example.org if you would like more information about these services.

 Patients are seen at our clinic from 8:30 a.m. to 4 p.m.

 When visiting the clinic for the first time, here are a list of items we would appreciate that you bring to help us understand your case.